Golden Globes host slammed for ‘gross’ Diddy joke in opening monologue

 Golden Globes host Nikki Glaser has been criticised for a “disgusting” Diddy joke made during her opening monologue.

-Glaser made several safe jokes about this year’s nominees, including Timothee Chalamet and Adam Sandler, and generated huge laughter from the crowd – but one joke didn’t land so well.
-After previously saying she would keep her opening monologue relatively safe, Glaser found space for a quip about the scandal involving rapper and music mogul Diddy, which she addressed to Dune star Zendaya.
+After making several safe jokes about this year’s nominees, including Timothée Chalamet and Adam Sandler, Glaser found space for a quip about the scandal involving rapper and music mogul Diddy, which she addressed to Dune star Zendaya.

-The crowd of A-listers in the room sighed and groaned at the joke that has been branded “gross” and “crazy” by viewers.
+The crowd of A-listers in the room sighed and groaned at mention of Diddy, and the joke has since been branded “gross” and “crazy” by viewers.

 Last year, Combs was arrested on sex trafficking and racketeering charges, with federal prosecutors saying that the music mogul and his associates threatened, abused and coerced women and others around him “to fulfill his sexual desires”.
 He has denied any wrongdoing.

-During the raid on his house, polive recovered “more than 1,000 bottles of baby oil and lubricant”.
+During the raid on his house, police recovered “more than 1,000 bottles of baby oil and lubricant”.

 “That Diddy joke was gross,” one person wrote, with another adding: “The Diddy joke annoyed me but she recovered.”